 DOL Fiduciary Rule.
-In April 2016, the DOL issued its final rule defining the term "fiduciary" and exemptions related thereto in the context of ERISA and retirement accounts.
+The DOL issued its final rule defining the term "fiduciary" and exemptions related thereto in the context of ERISA, and retirement accounts in April 2016.
 The final rule will generally become applicable in April 2017.
 The rule will likely have a significant impact on the financial services industry, including the Partnership and its clients.

+The Partnership has dedicated significant resources to interpret and implement the rule, including its personnel, information systems resources and financial resources.
 Implementation of the rule will require changes in the manner in which the Partnership serves clients with retirement accounts, which is a substantial portion of the Partnership's business.
-The Partnership plans to offer fee-based solutions to retirement accounts and also intends to offer the so-called Best Interest Contract Exemption to a limited extent for retirement accounts.
-The Partnership continues to evaluate the impact of the rule's implementation on the products and services available to retirement accounts.
+The Partnership plans to offer fee-based solutions to retirement accounts and also intends to offer the so-called Best Interest Contract Exemption with limited transaction-based product offerings to retirement accounts meeting certain account minimums.
+The Partnership continues to evaluate the impact of the rule's implementation on the products and services available to retirement accounts, with additional changes possible.

 Historically, the Partnership has served a majority of retirement accounts using transaction-based solutions.
-As the Partnership implements the rule, to the extent clients choose a higher percentage of fee-based solutions than historical practices or if not all products and services traditionally provided are available in the future for transaction-based retirement accounts, the Partnership likely will experience a decrease in transaction-based revenue, net income and liquidity, which could be significant.
-While significant movement of clients from transaction-based solutions to fee-based solutions could at least in part offset the decrease in transaction-based revenues over time, the Partnership cannot reliably predict the extent of any impact the rule may have on its operating results and financial position.
+As the Partnership implements the rule, to the extent clients choose a higher percentage of fee-based solutions than historical practices or with not all products and services traditionally provided available in the future for transaction-based retirement accounts, the Partnership likely will experience a decrease in transaction-based revenue, net revenue, net income before allocations to partners and liquidity, which could be significant.
+The Partnership cannot reliably predict the extent of any impact the rule may have on its operating results and financial position.